Quavo threw fists at the Paris Fashion Week after party | The latest hip hop news, music and media - Mag Viral News

 As for offset, his show was a success and he recently paid a chunky debt to the IRS.

 Cops were not called and Quavo left without further incident.
-He might want to get out of Paris sooner or later, considering that the footage can be seen anywhere on the Internet where he steals people.
+He might want to get out of Paris sooner or later, considering that the footage is on the Internet wherever he steals people.
 Check out the video below.

 One of Beyonce’s dancers from the sibling duo “Les Twins” came in to help Quavo at Offset’s after-party after being denied entry.